LeetLLM

 Who judges the plans?
 Verifiers and reward models

-Generating many candidate plans is useless if you cannot identify eligible results.
+Generating many candidate plans is useless if you can't identify eligible results.
 Use exact checkers for objective constraints wherever possible.
 When exact checking is unavailable and a learned verifier scores candidate traces, two common forms are:

 How a PRM works